 Closed Call to Quarters

 Every school night for two hours and 15 minutes, cadets return to their rooms for a mandatory study period called Closed Call to Quarters (CCQ).
 CCQ removes the temptation of procrastination.
 During CCQ, the cadets have ample time to complete the day’s assignments and prepare for the following day.
 As an extra measure to ensure success, every cadet’s drill instructor (DI) has a list of his company’s homework.

-The tutorial program is designed to help cadets who are either failing one or more subjects, have organizational difficulties and time management problems, or who could simply benefit from tutorials.
-Additionally, this program is enhanced by an individualized intervention plan created by a team of teachers, drill instructor and counselor.
+The tutorial program is designed to help cadets who are either failing one or more subjects, have organizational difficulties, time management problems, or who could simply benefit from tutorials.
+Additionally, this program is enhanced by an individualized intervention plan created by a team of teachers, drill instructor, and counselor.

 In addition to college readiness, military schools offer numerous other benefits.
 Read the “Why Choose a Military School?” article from the Association of Military College and Schools of the United States.

 The structure and discipline of Marine Military Academy promotes an environment where young men can succeed academically and reach their full potential.
 MMA graduates usually experience a lifetime of success because the discipline and work ethic stays with them for life.
 At MMA, failure is simply not an option.